 Above: A selection of bridesmaid dresses by Coast

 If you are worried that the bride might dress you like a meringue, get involved in the process from the outset.
-This doesn’t mean forcing your ideas on her, but why not suggest a girls’ night in with some wine and wedding magazines, and gently let her know what delights (and horrifies) you?
+This doesn’t mean forcing your ideas on her, but you could suggest a girls’ night in with some wine and wedding magazines, and gently let her know what delights (and horrifies) you?

-If there are to be several of you, arrange a shopping day early on (with the bride of course!) and try on a wide range of outfits.
+If there are to be several of you, arrange a shopping day with the bride early on and try on a wide range of outfits.
 It will soon become clear what does and doesn’t work for you all.
 If one bridesmaid lives a long way away, email or text her pictures of different styles and get her opinion.

 Think carefully about any objections before voicing them to the bride, and consider whether they are actually valid.